THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The DIST Protocol is a stringent and innovative document and is intended to remain so.
 This is why it is constantly evolving and is subject to periodic review through the multi-stakeholder forum.
 However significant these results may be, Moncler has no intention to stop there.
 Rather, it is determined to continue to strive to promote increasingly ambitious standards, while welcoming the insights provided by stakeholders.

-Stone Island, that has not used fur since 2018, has pledged not to use it also in the future.
+For its part, Stone Island, which has not used fur since 2018, has also pledged not to use it in the future.